-In a desperate need to escape one day, I applied for a month long sabbatical from my beloved day job, and traveled solo to Mcloedganj to volunteer with LHA, teaching English to the Tibetans-in-exile living in Dhasa, India.
-The fellow travel volunteers I met throughout my stay, the friends that I made from different parts of the world, the things I learned about diverse cultures and the moments I experienced with the Tibetan people, changed me in ways which are hard to describe.
+In a desperate need to escape one day, I applied for a month-long sabbatical from my beloved day job, and traveled solo to Mcloedganj to volunteer with LHA, teaching English to the Tibetans-in-exile living in Dhasa, India.
+The fellow travel volunteers I met throughout my stay, the friends that I made from different parts of the world, the things I learned about diverse cultures, and the moments I experienced with the Tibetan people, changed me in ways that are hard to describe.
 Since that journey, I knew deep down in my heart, I was never the same again and I was always meant to be a solo traveler.

-I visited Bali, Indonesia in 2014 and have been in love with the serenity of Ubud and the madness of Semiyak ever since.
-Now in 2015 it’s all about the United States for me, so along with my husband I have explored Washington, New York, Boston, Maine, Texas, Nashville, Atlanta and Florida, also with a few beach and island holidays around the east coast.
+I visited Bali, Indonesia in 2014 and have been in love with the serenity of Ubud and the madness of Seminyak ever since.
+Now in 2015, it’s all about the United States for me, so along with my husband, I have explored Washington, New York, Boston, Maine, Texas, Nashville, Atlanta, and Florida, also with a few beach and island holidays around the east coast.
 The list is growing day by day, and I hope my journey never stops.